Table of contents

 7. Bargain hunter

-According to a survey, 70% of consumers think the holiday season is the best time for deals — and they have been patiently waiting all year for them.
 Bargain hunters are not impulsive; they will absolutely wait to purchase something until it goes on sale.
 But they also go hunting for bargains as a way to have fun with shopping, so if you can turn your sales into a game or interactive countdown of some kind, you’re sure to catch their eye.
+Plus, bargain hunters are a growing cohort, especially during the pandemic.
+A good deal or buying in bulk is all the rage for people trying to save money.

-This type of shopper needs your help and they need it ASAP, because they’ve left all their holiday shopping to the last minute.
+This type of shopper needs your help, and they need it ASAP, because they’ve left all their shopping to the last minute.
 This help can take the form of expedited shipping, shopping guides, suggestions, last-minute deals, or gift cards and certificates.
-While they do need the most help, these shoppers are not hard to please.
+This is especially important right now because they’re looking online for something they can get practically overnight.
+Help take the guesswork out of their shopping list and make fast shipping a priority.

 Read more about the holiday procrastinator here.